pifroggi/vs_align/README.md

-# Video Alignment and Synchonization for Vapoursynth
+# Video Alignment and Synchronization for Vapoursynth
-Useful when two sources are available and you would like to combine them in curtain ways, which would only become possible once they are perfectly aligned and synchronized.
-For example doing a color transfer, patching black crushed areas, transfering textures, creating a paired dataset, combining high res Blu-ray chroma with better DVD luma, or similar.
+Useful when two sources are available and you would like to combine them in certain ways, which would only become possible once they are perfectly aligned and synchronized.
+For example, transferring colors or textures, patching crushed areas, creating paired datasets, combining high res Blu-ray chroma with better DVD luma, or similar.

 ### Requirements
 * [pytorch with cuda](https://pytorch.org/)